Below is current information on my theater and components as of July2014!

 AUDIO VIDEO SOURCES & PROCESSING:

-Theta Casablanca 3 HD surround processor with 2 Xtreme DAC cards and new (2012) full bandwith Digi-Out card
+Theta Casablanca IV surround processor (with DIRAC Live room correction) with 2 Xtreme DAC cards and full

 Theta Compli Blu 3D Universal Player (Blu Ray, SACD, DVD-A, CD)

-Customized Music Server, by Small Green Computer, based on Computer Audiophile Series 3.0 (CAPS 3.0),
+Customized Music Server, assembled by Small Green Computer:

 Integra DHS-8.8 HD DVD Player